WING-NUS/scisumm-corpus/README.md

 For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

-Results of the CL-SciSumm-19 will be released in the BIRNDL workshop collocated with <a href="http://sigir.org/sigir2019/">ACM SIGIR</a> 2019, Paris, France.
+Results of the CL-SciSumm-20 will be released in the SDP workshop collocated with <a href="https://2020.emnlp.org/">EMNLP</a> 2020, Punta Cana, Dominican Republic.
-<a href="http://wing.comp.nus.edu.sg/~cl-scisumm2019">Go to task website</a>.<br>
+<a href="https://ornlcda.github.io/SDProc/">Go to task website</a>.<br>

-Last editions proceedings - CL-SciSumm '18 @ SIGIR '18 can be found in BIRNDL
+Last editions proceedings - CL-SciSumm '19 @ SIGIR '19 can be found in BIRNDL
-Proceedings: http://ceur-ws.org/Vol-2132/ under the header 'Sytem Papers'
+Proceedings: http://ceur-ws.org/Vol-2414/ under the header 'System Papers'

-If you use the data and publish please let us know and cite our CL-SciSumm 2016 task overview paper:<br>
+If you use the data and publish please let us know and cite our CL-SciSumm 2019 task overview paper:<br>
-@inproceedings{jaidka2016overview,<br>
+@inproceedings{,<br>
-title={Overview of the CL-SciSumm 2016 Shared Task},<br>
+title={Overview and Results: CL-SciSumm Shared Task 2019},<br>
-author={Jaidka, Kokil and Chandrasekaran, Muthu Kumar and Rustagi, Sajal and Kan, Min-Yen},<br>
+author={Chandrasekaran, Muthu Kumar and Yasunaga, Michihiro and Radev, Dragomir and Freitag, Dayne and Kan, Min-Yen},<br>
-booktitle={In Proceedings of Joint Workshop on Bibliometric-enhanced Information Retrieval and NLP for Digital Libraries (BIRNDL 2016)},<br>
+booktitle={In Proceedings of Joint Workshop on Bibliometric-enhanced Information Retrieval and NLP for Digital Libraries (BIRNDL 2019)},<br>
-year={2016}<br>
+year={2019}<br>
 }<br>

 ## README for The 6th Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2020)